 This method allows you to evaluate candidates objectively based on their practical abilities and proven skills.
 By using skills tests before you meet with candidates, you can focus only on the most qualified individuals, which helps make the hiring process faster and more efficient.

-Some of the skills tests you can use when hiring a paralegal are:
+Some of the skills tests you can use when hiring a paralegal include:

-Computer Literacy: Paralegals need to use different legal databases and software tools, so it’s essential they have the right computer skills.
+Computer literacy: Paralegals need to use different legal databases and software tools, so it’s essential that they have the right computer skills.

 Communication: Check whether applicants know how to communicate well in a professional setting with this test.